jdturbeau/repo-techsushi-portfolio-py/README.md

 > 1. Include "BACK" or "BEFORE" link (opposite of "NEXT" or "AFTER" link)
 > 2. Count image/videos retrieved for display - ensure AT LEAST (limit), over is better than under
 > 3. human? required checkbox to allow clicking browse media
-> 4. data regex sanitization of subreddit text field azAZ0-9 dash underscore etc
+> 4. data regex sanitization of subreddit text field azAZ0-9 and + symbol, underscore etc
 >

 * Blog